ziman/idris-bytes/README.md

 * This is a snoc-based structure (designed to grow to the right).

-* However, reading is unrestricted, we provide `consView`, as well as `snocView`, subslicing and arbitrary indexing, all in O(1).
+* However, reading is unrestricted -- we provide `consView`, as well as `snocView`, subslicing and arbitrary indexing, all in O(1).

 * Copying is avoided wherever possible (copy-on-second-write) --